Be Someone Else: Release and promotion

 Originally due for release in May 2010, the album's release was pushed back to June 14, 2010.
 It was released in three formats: the physical standard edition, featuring 10 tracks; the physical deluxe edition with 2 discs, the first disc featuring the standard 10 track listing plus a bonus remix of "Together 4ever" and the second disc, released in digipack format together with the other CD, featuring remixes of 8 songs from Beatsound Loverboy; and the digital format featuring 10 tracks.
 Both standard and deluxe edition's jewel case CD contained a booklet with alternative covers.

 In an interview with Palco Principal, on March 23, 2010, Slimmy revealed the title of the album.
 He explained: "As a first resort, when I wrote the lyrics of the song ["Be Someone Else"], I just wanted to warn those who not work, but still waiting for results.
 If you want to be somebody, you have to give much of yourself, is not enough to "give less and expect more".
 However, over the years, I realized that music was also for the kind of people that bring us down.
 Life is not a race.
 We must be ourselves, open our eyes and always look forward."

 Slimmy performing during the "Be Someone Else Tour", on May 6, 2011.

 While being interviewed by Palco Principal, Slimmy declared he was bit "unsure" about the promotion process of the album, he affirmed that he already had shows to make in France and Germany, but his real intention was to tour Portugal intensively, because he felt he had no success in his country.
-The first promotional concert toke place at the Cidade do Porto Shopping on March 26, 2010, where Slimmy sang a few songs from his album, including "The Games You Play" and "Be Someone Else".
+The first promotional concert took place at the Cidade do Porto Shopping on March 26, 2010, where Slimmy sang a few songs from his album, including "The Games You Play" and "Be Someone Else".
 Slimmy also promoted his album in Albufeira, at the Algarve Shopping's Fnac on November 27, 2010.
 Slimmy's next significant promotion marked the beginning of "A Very Slimmy Tour", where Slimmy performed songs from his two albums.
 It started on February 18, 2011, at the Kastrus River Klub in Esposende and ended on April 30, 2011, at the Pitch Club in Porto.
 The first music video to be released was "The Games You Play", produced by Ana Andrade, Carla Fardilha, Clara Araújo Teixeira and Helena Oliveira.
 It premiered on November 17, 2010, on YouTube.
 A music video was also made for "Be Someone Else", produced by Riot Films.
 It premiered on June 27, 2010, on YouTube.
 Slimmy's "Be Someone Else Tour" began on May 6, 2011, with its opening show at the Academy Week in Mirandela.
 Future show dates will be added on 1bigo's Facebook page.
 Slimmy also performed at the Queima das Fitas in Viana do Castelo on May 15, 2011.